Zucchini Lemon Bread (Whole Grain, Dairy Free, Lower Sugar)

 - Microplane for zesting lemon

-- Measuring cups, spoons, etc. - you can see all my favorite tools for baking here!
+- Measuring cups, spoons, etc. – you can see all my favorite tools for baking here.

-The recipe calls for both baking powder and soda - and when they are mixed together they start reacting right away (it's one of the reasons the texture is so light).
+The recipe calls for both baking powder and soda – when they are mixed together they start reacting right away (it’s one of the reasons the texture is so light).

 Can you freeze lemon zucchini bread?